tom2tomtomtom/bread/DEMO_GUIDE.md

 - ✅ Brief integration works seamlessly
 - ✅ Responsive design adapts to screen size

-**The BREAD Asset Management System is now live and fully operational!** 🚀✨
+**The AIDEAS Asset Management System is now live and fully operational!** 🚀✨

 Explore the interface and test the new asset management capabilities.
-The system transforms BREAD from a simple creative tool into a comprehensive visual asset management and creative workflow platform!
+The system transforms AIDEAS from a simple creative tool into a comprehensive visual asset management and creative workflow platform!